GoogleChrome/developer.chrome.com/site/en/docs/web-platform/fetch-streaming-requests/index.md

   - capabilities
 ---

-From Chromium 105, you can start a request before you have the whole body available by using the streams API.
+From Chromium 105, you can start a request before you have the whole body available by using the [Streams API](https://developer.mozilla.org/docs/Web/API/Streams_API).

 You could use this to: